fi-muni/PA165/tasks/seminar07.md

  * resource bundles Texts.properties and Texts_cs.properties contain new keys for the new JSPs
  * the JSP *podoli.jsp* was modified to display info about authenticated user

-Run the application **from the command line**, click on *to Podolí* and authenticate using the form.
+Run the application **from the command line** (otherwise the tomcat-users.xml file will not be used).
+Click on *to Podolí* and authenticate using the form.
-Define a new user in a new role, create a URL that would be accessible only by this new user.
+Define a new user in a new role, and secure the URL `/snoop.jsp` to be accessible only by this new user.

 **Task 13** In this task we will try a SAML (Security Assertion Markup Language) federated identity login.
 However establishing mutual trust among involved parties needs administrative steps and takes time, which we cannot afford during this seminar, so we will use pre-existing systems with already established legal relationship, in this case *Google Apps for Education* as the service provider and *IS MU* as the identity provider.